 Of course, the news is not always that good.
 But if you don’t take the step and figure out your finances, you will be guessing at your future goals, which will make them very difficult to reach!

 3. Defining Your Perfect Prospect

-The third step in transitions process is to actually envision the perfect person who will take over or transition into your practice.
+The third step in the transitions process is to actually envision the perfect person who will take over or transition into your practice.
 If this sounds a little woo-woo, it’s actually quite the opposite.
 I’m not advising you to meditate on the perfect person and ask the universe to drop them into your lap via some attractor factor magic.
 Instead, I’d recommend that you focus on the type of chiropractor who would make an ideal fit for your practice, for your patients, for your circumstances.
-With our transition coaching clients, this is a concrete questionnaire, not some wishy-washy magic lamp.
+With our clients, we walk them through a concrete questionnaire, not some wishy-washy magic lamp.
 But we also go one step further and create the advertisements for that person, based on your profile of who would be the ideal prospect.